-Sometimes I create cartoon sketches outside the formal bounds of a contract or a commission, such as for friends, work colleagues or family members for example.
+Most of my cartoons are commissioned, but sometimes I create cartoon sketches on a less formal basis, such as for friends, work colleagues or family members for example.
 In my earlier years drawing cartoons professionally I also donated a lot of cartoons to non-profit organisations, usually for environmental education.

-I don't consider these cartoons to be my best work, but some of them come with an interesting story, process or anecdote, so it's worth giving them a click to find out what they are hiding!
+Many of the cartoons on this page are far from my best work, but some of them come with an interesting story, process or anecdote, so it's worth giving them a click to find out what they are hiding!

 The International Institute for Environment and Development (IIED) Drylands magazine "Haramata" commissioned a cartoon to illustrate an article about cattle traders’ use of mobile phones in the remote borderlands of northern Kenya.
 These devices enable the traders to communicate and settle monetary transactions with buyers and dealers in Nairobi without having to risk making unsavoury encounters with bandits patrolling the main highways.